 Our staff will be happy to answer any questions that you may have at this point.

 A nurse will then come and introduce themself to you and begin the formal admission process.
 They will ask you questions about your general health and will tell you what to expect during your stay.

-Your consultant and anaesthetist will come and visit you in your room prior to your treatment taking place.
+Your consultant and anaesthetist will come and visit you in your room before your treatment starts.
 Should you have any concerns you would like to discuss with your consultant or anaesthetist please let your nurse know.